ndiego/genesis-columns-advanced/readme.txt

 * [clearfix] - Adds a clearfix
 * [vertical-spacer] – Adds a clear as well as some vertical separation
+* [column-container] …Column Content… [/column-container] – Useful for wrapping columns

+**Class Attribute**

+All shortcodes accept a "class" attribute.
+This allows you to add classes to any column or utility function.
+Classes should be space separated.
+See below for usage examples:

+* [one-half-first class="col1"] …Column Content… [/one-half-first]
+* [clearfix class="class1 class2"]
+* [column-container class="wrapper-class"] …Column Content… [/column-container]

 Have an idea for another utility shortcode?
 Let us know in the support forums.